-(vi) Population: Problems posed by the increase in population in India; need for adopting control measures - population control.
+(vi) Population: Problems posed by the increase in population in India; population control.

-Main reasons for the sharp rise in human population in India and in the world.
+Main reasons for the sharp rise in human population in India and in the world .
 The terms demography, population density, birth rate, death rate and growth rate of population should be explained.
-With population growth, increased consumption and urbanization, there is a need to keep a check on demands of urban areas over rural areas, of exploitative use of resources rather than sustainable use.
 Methods of population control to be taught.